NazaTarrili/frontend-portfolio/README.md

-# frontend.portfoil
+# frontend-portfolio
-This's the frontend of my portfoil
+This's the frontend of my portfolio